-(ii) Roofing No (iii) Central heating Yes (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) No b.
+14. Guarantees a.
+Are there any guarantees or warranties for any of the following? (i) Electrical work No (ii) Roofing No (iii) Central heating NO (iv) National House Building Council (NHBC) NO (v) Damp course NO (vi) Any other work installations? (for example, cavity wall installation, underpinning, indemnity policy) No b.
 If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims under any of the guarantees listed above?
-If you have answered yes, please give details: No 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in thelast 10 years?
+If you have answered yes, please give details: 15. .
+Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
 No If you have answered yes, please give details: 16.
-Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
 No b. that affects your property in some other way?
-No C. that requires you to do any maintenance, repairs or improvements to your property?
+C. that requires you to do any maintenance, repairs or improvements to your property?
 No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.